-The Superintendent or designee shall convene a team of school staff to participate in the exit interview and shall provide information to the student and, if applicable, the student's parent/guardian on the detrimental effects of early withdrawal from school and the alternative education programs and services available to the student.
+The Superintendent or designee shall convene a team of school staff to participate in the exit interview and shall provide information to the student and, if applicable, the student's parent/guardian on the detrimental effects of early withdrawal from school, the benefits of a high school diploma, and the alternative education programs and services available to the student.
+The exit interview shall be to determine the reasons that the student is permanently leaving school.
+The team will include personnel such as the principal, guidance counselor, teachers, attendance officers and other relevant school staff.